Stan Wagon's Adventures in Mathematics and the Mountains

 Contact: wagon [at] macalester [dot] edu

 Stan Wagon (born 1951, Montreal) is a professor of mathematics (retired) at Macalester College in St. Paul, Minnesota.
 He studied at Monklands High School (class of 1967), McGill University (B.Sc.
 1971), and Dartmouth College (Ph.D.
 1975, under James E. Baumgartner).
-Then he taught at Smith College until 1990, and Macalester College after that.
+He then taught at Smith College until 1990, and Macalester College after that.
 Upon retirement from teaching in 2013 he and his wife, mathematician Joan Hutchinson, moved permanently to Silverthorne, Colorado.

 Mathematics